keiya01/react-performance-testing/README.md

 renderCount.current // Editor will suggest `Text[]` and `Component`
 ```

-You can pass `{ComponentName: unknown or unknown[]}` type to the type argument.
-If you passed to the type argument then editor will suggest the correct type dependent on passed type.
+You can pass `{ComponentName: unknown or unknown[]}` type for the type argument.
+If you passed to the type argument, then the editor will suggest the correct type dependent on passed type.

 ## LICENSE